 When you’re not sure what (or why) to post on Instagram:

 This big-picture digital course does a great job of making Instagram strategy understandable for beginners.
-It covers what you’re posting, why you’re posting it and how to engage people with intention.
-Even if you’re not a newbie, there are tips on how to design your feed and use apps to make your photos pop.
+It covers what you’re posting, why you’re posting it and how to engage with people with intention.
+If you’re new to the platform, or not seeing the engagement you’d like, this is a great beginner’s course to get you started.

 When it feels like writing copy is as fun as a root canal: